We’ve compiled a list of the perfect gifts for every job seeker in your life.

 Resume & Cover Letter

-A study by TheLadders found that the average recruiter spends six seconds reviewing a resume before deciding if the candidate is a fit for the job.
+A study by Ladders found that the average recruiter spends six seconds reviewing a resume before deciding if the candidate is a fit for the job.
 In today’s job market, it’s essential for professionals to have a top-notch resume that tells their career story, captures the hiring manager’s attention, and ensures their application will make it past the electronic gatekeepers.
-Invest in your loved one’s success by purchasing a resume rewrite through services like TopResume.
-Packages range from $99 to $349.
-Click on the following link to learn how you can help your loved one land their dream job.
+Invest in your loved one’s success by purchasing a resume package through a professional resume-writing service like us.
+Packages range from $149 to $349.

 When you’re commuting to job interviews and networking events, the traveling costs can add up.
-Set off some of these expenses by purchasing a gas card, subway pass or other transportation voucher.
+Set off some of these expenses by purchasing a gas card, subway pass, or other transportation voucher.
 This practical gift will surely be appreciated by your active job seeker.

 Coffee Shop Gift Card

 I frequently recommend that my clients set up informational interviews to learn more about an industry, company, or career path that interests them.
 These meetings usually consist of the job seeker asking a new connection out for a cup of coffee to pick their brain for information and guidance.
-Help subsidize these valuable meetings by purchasing a gift card at Starbucks or another local coffee shop they’re sure to frequent during the job search.
+Help subsidize these valuable meetings by purchasing a gift card for Starbucks, or another local coffee shop they’re sure to frequent during the job search.

-Did you know that you’re ten times more likely to accomplish your goals when you write them down?
-Help those in your life meet their career aspirations and get an extra boost of motivation with a fun journal such as the It’s Gonna Be Okay Guided Inner-Truth Journal,” the “Make It Happen Motivational Quote Journal,” and “Start Where You Are: A Journal for Self-Exploration.”
-These items range between $9 and $12.
+Did you know that you’re 10 times more likely to accomplish your goals when you write them down?
+Help those in your life meet their career aspirations and get an extra boost of motivation with a fun journal such as the It’s Gonna Be Okay Guided Inner-Truth Journal, the Make It Happen Motivational Quote Journal, and Start Where You Are: A Journal for Self-Exploration.
+These items range between $10 and $15.

 Membership to Professional Organizations

 If you know someone who’s struggling with their job search, a career coach may be the perfect gift.
-Depending upon who you hire and what your loved one needs, this professional can act as a sounding board, an educator, and a great motivator.
+Depending on who you hire and what your loved one needs, this professional can act as a sounding board, an educator, and a great motivator.
 Do your research to find a reputable coach that meets your loved one’s needs.
 A good place to start is at The Five O’Clock Club.
 Prices range between $150 and $250 an hour.

-Get a little creative and put together a gift basket full of stress-relieving face masks, candles, and bath oils.
+Or get a little creative and put together a gift basket full of stress-relieving face masks, candles, and bath oils.
 Origins has a great line of relaxation and stress-relief products to choose from, ranging from $12 to $45.

-Stuff your loved one’s stocking with a stress ball for $6 or add a little humor to your gift package by including a Dammit Stress Doll ($16) from Spilsbury to provide them with an outlet for their job-search frustration.
+You could also stuff your loved one’s stocking with a stress ball for $6 or add a little humor to your gift package by including a Dammit Stress Doll ($16) from Spilsbury to provide them with an outlet for their job-search frustration.

 Briefcase or Portfolio

 No one wants to arrive at a job interview carrying their resume in a beat-up, old shoulder bag or a portfolio that’s falling apart.
 Help your job seeker polish off their look with a new bag or portfolio.
-Overstock has a great selection of briefcases, portfolios, and other work bags that will work for just about anyone on your list.
+Overstock has a great selection of work bags that will work for just about anyone on your list.
 Need more help picking out the picking out the perfect bag?
 Check out Business Insider’s list of the best bags for guys to carry to work and Woman’s Day’s guide to shopping for the perfect work bag.